cedar-book/BTS-Core-work/style_guide/code-style1.md

 ### General
 - Prefer FC_ASSERT instead of assert

-- [From: #1449 (review)](https://github.com/bitshares/bitshares-core/pull/1449#pullrequestreview-185101298) - When new fields are added or removed to objects; a bump of the database is needed.

 ### Formatting
 - Maximum line length: 118 (*That's what you can see on github without side-scrolling)
 - 3 spaces indentation everywhere possible.